felixkim0719/cyclops-camera/README.md

 ## Contact

-For more information or collaboration proposals, please contact [Contact Information].
+For more information or collaboration proposals, please contact [felixkim0719@gmail.com].